-5 Tips to Store Wine in Warmer Climates
+How to Properly Store Wine in Warmer Climates: 5 Tips

 As they say, wine is best served at a chilled temperature.
 But wine is also best stored at a chilled temperature.
 Instead of quickly raising the wine's temperature just prior to serving, it's best to keep the wine at a constant temperature while in storage.
 This guarantees that you’ll always get that perfect glass of wine, whether you're storing the bottle for just one week or a whole decade.